Cydhra/vers/readme.md

 ## Data Structures
 - a bit-vector with no overhead.
 - a succinct bit-vector supporting fast rank and select queries.
-- an Elias-Fano encoding of monotone sequences; supporting constant time predecessor queries.
+- an Elias-Fano encoding of monotone sequences; supporting constant time predecessor/successor queries.
 - two Range Minimum Query vector structures for constant-time range minimum queries.

 ## Beta Status
-I published this library as 0.1.0 as a beta release.
+I published this library as 0.2.0 as a beta release.
 The implementation is tested, benchmarked, optimized, and documented.
-However, I currently ignore many edge-cases, like illegal inputs.
-Such cases are documented and must be checked by the caller if they are possible.

-This, and a few other rough spots concerning the API Guidelines, are the reason for the beta status.
+Compared to 0.1.0, I polished the API and added a few convenience functions.
+Functions also validate their inputs now, and the documentation includes examples and panic sections.
+Elias-Fano now supports successor queries next to its predecessor queries.
+I plan to release this into 1.0.0 in the near future, probably without significant changes.

 # Intrinsics
 This crate uses compiler intrinsics for bit-manipulation.
 The intrinsics are supported by